Skip to content

 Note that it's best practice to create a dedicated user with limited privileges for each application requiring MySQL access.
 For example the cloud storage or photo gallery we'll set up at a later stage will each have their own MySQL user.
 This way, applications remain isolated and can only access databases on a need-to-know basis.

-Apache hardening
+Step-by-step guide for Apache hardening

 Enable security modules